SpenceKonde/megaTinyCore/megaavr/libraries/Wire/README.md

 Notes:
 * Only tinyAVR has the backwards port weirdness.
 Dx and Ex have all ports in the same order, and SDA is always 1 pin before SCL.
 * Alt3 is only available on AVR DD-series, EA-series and likely future Dx and Ex parts).
-* Alt1 is not available on parts which do not have PC6 and PC7 (for TWI0) or PB6, PB7 (for TWI1) because it would be identical to the default mapping.
+* Alt1 on Dx/Ex parts is not available unless they have PC6 and PC7 (for TWI0) or PB6, PB7 (for TWI1) because it would be identical to the default mapping.
 * Alt2 is available on those parts, since its's primary pins are different - though dual mode is not available if the pins aren't present.
 * If a part does not have the listed SCL and SDA pins, that mapping is not available on those parts.
 * In all cases the pins are listed as SDA, SCL.